lorossi/empty-html5-canvas-project/README.md

 Library [JSzip](https://stuk.github.io/jszip/) library, made by [Stuart Knightley](https://github.com/Stuk), is packaged in this repository.

-Library [simplex-noise.js](https://github.com/jwagner/simplex-noise.js) slightly, made by [Jonathan Wagner](https://github.com/jwagner), is packaged in this repository.
+Library [simplex-noise.js](https://github.com/jwagner/simplex-noise.js), made by [Jonathan Wagner](https://github.com/jwagner), is packaged in this repository.
 I have made some small changes to the original version.

 Some colors distributed with the engine are fetched from the [Sanzo Wada Dictionary of Color Combinations](https://sanzo-wada.dmbk.io/).
 Those colours have the prefix `SW` before their names.